silencial/silencial.github.io/content/posts/algorithms-1.md

 1. `Initialization`: addition array `sz[i]` to count number of objects in the tree rooted at `i`
 2. `Union(p, q)`: change the root of smaller tree to root of larger tree and update `sz[]`
 3. `Find`: same as quick-union
-4. <mark>Path compression: we can add extra line of code to make the tree more flat when computing the root of a node</mark>
+4. ==Path compression: we can add extra line of code to make the tree more flat when computing the root of a node==

 ```java
 public class WeightedQuickUnionUF {